 - -Advances scientific and evidence-based solutions to challenges facing wild Pacific salmon.

 - -Serves as a voice for conservation and restoration of wild Pacific salmon and the ecosystems that depend on them.

-The Fisheries Centre promotes multidisciplinary study of aquatic ecosystems and broad-based collaboration with maritime communities, government, NGOs and other partners.
+The Institute for the Oceans and Fisheries promotes multidisciplinary study of aquatic ecosystems and broad-based collaboration with maritime communities, government, NGOs and other partners.
 They believe that the social capital developed through collaboration and the intellectual capital that increased knowledge of ecosystem function and values represents can lead to the re-investment in natural capital necessary to conserve and restore aquatic systems.